mcguiremichael/ECE470-Project/README.md

 Track statistics of successful desired object placement

-  The following are stretch goals to further improve the Vary conveyor belt speed; do not explicitly give robot the speed value Continuously vary the sizes of the desired objects Adjust the lighting and colors to stress test the vision algorithm Alter coefficient of friction and mass of desired objects
+  The following are stretch goals to further improve the robot.

+Vary conveyor belt speed; do not explicitly give robot the speed value

+Continuously vary the sizes of the desired objects

+Adjust the lighting and colors to stress test the vision algorithm

+Alter coefficient of friction and mass of desired objects

   I will use the V-REP simulator, because of its broad capacities such as being able to place a camera somewhere in a scene.